 In the rear area above the tailgate, a net could have been attached.
 This is a lost storage space that could otherwise be utilized very well.

-It would also have been nice to have a deeper pan and a flipper spatual for our fried eggs.
+It would also have been nice to have a deeper pan and a flipper spatula for our fried eggs.
 But these are just small things.

 If we were to give our world globes here as we would do for our hotel reviews, it would actually be 9.5 globes on a tee out of 10!

-For us it was definitely the right decision!
+For us, traveling in a campervan was definitely the right decision!